Skip to Content

 • Weighing scales and or a combination of a measuring jug, cups and spoons.

-Individual toad in the hole served with peas and onion gravy.
+Onion gravy being poured over individual toad in the hole served with peas.

 Yield: 2 Servings